anttiviljami/wp-server-log-viewer/readme.txt

 == Changelog ==

-Commit log is available at https://github.com/anttiviljami/wp-access-log-viewer/commits/master
+Commit log is available at https://github.com/anttiviljami/wp-server-log-viewer/commits/master

 == Upgrade Notice ==

-* 1.0 There's an update available to WP Access Log Viewer that makes it better.
+* 1.0 There's an update available to WP Server Log Viewer that makes it better.
 Please update it!